-^{1.} As defined on slide 16; 2.
+1. As defined on slide 6 of the 1Q20 results; 2.
 Booking in 1Q of almost the entire amount of taxes and contributions for the year based on the application of IFRIC 21 "Taxes" including contribution to the Single Resolution Fund; 3.
 Not revaluated